cloudinary-training/podcasts/BLOG.md

 The JavaScript shown below calls the `fancybox()` function which takes as input all the HTML, JavaScript, and CSS that the Video Player function attaches to the `video` tag.
 In order to call the `videoPlayer` function, we need to provide the video tag selector, `sample-video-id`.
 We also add a set of options that will instruct the video player to use the `hd` streaming profile and the audio transformation.
 The playback rates allow the user to control the speeds at which they stream the video.

-Finally we provide set up a `click` event handler with jQuery.
-When the user clicks we pull the public id and the poster data out of the video link and then call the Video Player `source` function to active the video player.
+Finally we provide a `click` event handler with jQuery.
+When the user clicks we pull the public id and the poster data out of the video link and then call the Video Player `source` function to activate the video player.

 ```javascript
 jQuery(document).ready(function () {